 Fraudsters exploit interest in Libra digital currency

-Fake Libra opportunities or offerings have popped up on Facebook's main social network and its image-centric online community Instagram, according to a report Monday in the Washington Post.
+Fake Libra opportunities or offerings have popped up on Facebook's main social network and its image-centric online community Instagram, according to a report on Monday in The Washington Post.

 A number of Libra-themed deceptive accounts were removed from the Facebook platform after the California-based company was alerted by the Post, according to the publication.